prevostc/docker-workshop/README.md

 Further Experiments:
 * Start a shell inside the running container with `docker exec -it docker-workshop-web-1 bash` and compare inside and outside basic command outputs like `ps auxf` (tree view) or `htop`
-* Uninstall python PostgreSQL package with `sudo pip uninstall py-postgresql` and check your container health
+* Uninstall python PostgreSQL package with `sudo pip3 uninstall py-postgresql` and check your container health
 * Don't forget to take a look at the Dockerfile

 # 3 - Run the database as a container